axnion/lnu-school-projects/README.md

 Next problem has something to do with postgres.
 When the setup script runs the "bundle exec rake db:setup" command it produces the error "FATAL:  role "ubuntu" does not exist".
 And I don't have time to fix that today so that will be fixed tomorrow.

 ### Fri 22/10/16
 Started by fixing the problem with missing role in the postgres database.
 It was not easy finding a solid answer on google, but after a while I found the commands which creates an ubuntu user and a database.

-* Tried getting pow to work, but it seems to only work on OSX
+So by running forman start command I could now access the frontpage of the application, but I could not do more than that.

+Then I started with trying to get pow to work so I would not have to have nginx in the dev versions.
+But I realised that pow only works on Mac OS.
+I did however find an alternative called prax.
+I managed to connect to it from the host but I did not get access to the hours application.
+I think the problem has to do with the symlink used by prax has a capital letter.
+But I did not have time to test this due to massive DDOS attacks which took down DNS servers so I could not connect to github.

+Had to stop due to DDOS attacks...